-Happily, though, macadamia nuts, mac nut butter, and mac nut milk (fast & easy to make it yourself! see my recipe here) are an exception, since these are all low in carbs and also very low in inflammatory Omega-6s.
-So enjoy these foods in moderation in place of other nuts and seeds, and avoid feeling deprived!
-Do watch out for signs of “foods with no brakes”, though, even with mac nuts – if you can’t stop eating them after a handful or two, for instance, then these could also be a trigger food for you and should be avoided for a while.
+Happily, macadamia nuts, mac nut butter, and mac nut milk (fast & easy to make it yourself! see my recipe here) are an exception, since these are all low in carbs and also very low in inflammatory Omega-6s.
+So enjoy macadamia nut based foods in moderation in place of other nuts and seeds, and avoid feeling deprived!
+Do watch out for signs of “foods with no brakes”, though, even with mac nuts – if you can’t stop eating them after a handful or two, for instance, then these could be a trigger food for you and should be avoided for a while.

 Beverages – all unsweetened

 - Clear broth or Bone broth (homemade, or a clean, long-simmered, high quality brand such as Kettle & Fire)

 - Decaf or regular coffee or espresso (organic and certified mycotoxin-free is ideal – LifeBoost or Purity are excellent)

 - Decaf or regular black, green or white teas

 - Herbal tea (watch out for those containing “natural flavors“, which can include some undesirable ingredients)

 - ideally not from plastic bottles, since the plastic leaches into the water and then gets into your body when you drink the water, with wide-ranging adverse health effects

 - I like the Zero water filters, as they remove most impurities and dissolved solids (helps with our very hard NM water) and make the water clean and safe and great tasting